Renault Captur- Reliability and safety

-The previous Captur was a huge sales success and Renault will be wanting more of the same from the new, improved model.
-Although it's still too early to judge the Captur’s reliability, it shares much tech with the smaller Clio, which should help in providing customers with a dependable family car.
+The previous Captur was a huge sales success and Renault is seeing similar levels of popularity with the second-generation model.
+It shares much of its tech with the smaller Clio, which should help in providing customers with a dependable family car.

 Renault claims that the Captur is one of the safest cars in its class, due to a raft of driver assistance systems.
 The comprehensive standard kit includes a tyre pressure warning light, an Active Emergency Braking System, Traffic Sign Recognition, cruise control with a speed limiter, Hill Start Assist, a distance warning alert, automatic headlights and windscreen wipers, Lane Departure Warning, Lane Keep Assist and E-Call: a system that allows the emergency services to be called automatically or manually in the event of an accident.

 Industry safety experts, Euro NCAP, assessed the new Captur as providing the highest levels of safety and awarded it a five-star rating in 2019.
-Adult and child protection achieved excellent overall scores, with 96% and 83%, respectively, while pedestrian safety achieved a 74% result.
+Adult and child protection achieved excellent overall scores, with 96 per cent and 83 per cent, respectively, while pedestrian safety achieved a 74 per cent result.

-Renault offers a warranty package for up to 5 years from the date of first registration.
-There’s unlimited mileage during the first 24 months, then it’s limited to a total of 100,000 miles or 5 years, whichever comes first.
+Every Renault Captur is covered by a three-year/60,000-mile warranty.
+The mileage allowance is actually unlimited during the first 24 months, then drops to a total of 60,000 miles or 3 years, whichever comes first.